christophe-cerin/OnlineML_ESP32/ARDUINO/LASSO-Regression/README.md

     - Error handling:
     - Removing unsupported optional parameters
     - Using a base color ("purple")
-- 3.The graphs produced will show:
+- 3. The graphs produced will show:
     -1.
 The distribution of the residuals (histogram) -2.
 Descriptive statistics in the console
     -3.
 A clear visualization of the quality of the predictions